 Being dead for even a short time, I returned changed, an optimist at last.
 Tales of woe are easy.
 Getting up, dusting yourself off and doing your best is the hardest thing.
 But it is the only way to climb mountains!

 I built this web site myself, with no help, so apologies for the occasional techno-slip.
 I learned how to code and gradually learned how to sell my own music.
 And that suits me, because I enjoy learning how to make things go.
-It also suits me I've had much of my music pilfered by predatory corporate entities that pay music creators and songwriters like myself little to nothing,
+It also suits me as I've had much of my music pilfered by predatory corporate entities that pay music creators and songwriters like myself little or nothing,

 I felt that my music should at least make a bit of money for me to live on.
 At 68, I'm not up for breaking my back by touring continuously at my age.
 I will tour, but only if I'm treated like a real live person!